aabiji/logbuddy/readme.md

 - build apk
 - host backend for free
 - better error handling
+- consider paginating the /user/data endpoint response
 - sync food data when viewing it

+// TODO: export data
+// TODO: add ui buttons to the weight page (fix it's obvious issue)
+// TODO: fix the meals page when there's nothing there...
+// TODO: start styling the app -- choose an icon

 food page:
 - fix the search bug (when you create a meal it doesn't immediately show in search)